A summary of the AEO scheme, explaining who can be AEO certified and the benefits of AEO status.

 One of the options highlighted by the UK government to help reduce the risk of delays at the post-Brexit border is the Authorised Economic Operator (AEO) certification, an ‘internationally recognised quality mark indicating that your role in the international supply chain is secure, and that your customs controls and procedures are efficient and compliant.’

-The scheme is available to any company involved in the international supply chain which carries out customs related activities in the EU including manufacturers, exporters and importers.
+The scheme is available to any company which is actively involved in customs operations and international trade and also meets certain other legal criteria.
 The benefits include simplified customs procedures and the possibility of fast tracking shipments in some cases.

 Although the process involves a lot of work some experts have argued that the rigorous nature of the application process can be beneficial in its own right, helping companies understand their own supply chains and exposure.